binnes/esp8266Workshop/docs/mosquitto/CERT2.md

 openssl x509 -outform der -in SecuredDev01_crt.pem -out SecuredDev01_crt.der
 ```

-You will notice that the client certificate contains the device ID in the CN property of the certificate subject field.
+You will notice that the client certificate contains the client ID in the CN property of the certificate subject field.
 This is how the certificate identifies the client to the server.

 There are 2 client devices created in the make certificate script.
 Only a single device can connect using a client ID, so we need to have unique certificates for each connection to the broker.